Victoria Montou

-Victoria "Abdaraya Toya" Montou (Circa 1739–1805) was a Dahomey warrior and freedom fighter in the army of Jean-Jacques Dessalines during the Haitian Revolution.
+Abdaraya Toya "Victoria Montou" (Circa 1739–1805) was a Dahomey warrior and freedom fighter in the army of Jean-Jacques Dessalines during the Haitian Revolution.
 Before the Revolution she and Dessalines had been enslaved on the same estate, and the two remained close throughout her life, with Dessalines calling her his aunt.

 Early life

-Montou is believed to have been born in the Kingdom of Dahomey, in present-day Benin.
+Toya is believed to have been born in the Kingdom of Dahomey, in present-day Benin.
 Some sources indicate that she was a soldier there.
 It is unclear precisely when she was abducted and enslaved, or when she arrived in Haiti.

-Before the revolution, Montou worked alongside Dessalines as a slave on the estate of Henry Duclos.
+Before the revolution, Toya worked alongside Dessalines as a slave on the estate of Henry Duclos.
 She was described as intelligent and energetic, and shared a close relationship with Dessalines and the same hatred toward slavery.
 Dessalines called her his aunt, which may have reflected their closeness as expressed within the traditions of African diasporic kinship, rather than a direct biological link.

+Toya introduced Jean-Jacques Dessalines to hand-to-hand combat and knife throwing.
+Plantation owner Duclos was wary of their closeness, and decided to transfer Victoria Montou to the Déluger dwelling, selling Jean-Jacques to a black freedman named Dessalines.

-Montou was reportedly a skilled warrior, midwife and healer, who organised several rebellions before the momentous meeting at Bois Caiman in 1791.
+Toya was reportedly a skilled warrior, midwife and healer, who organised several rebellions before the momentous meeting at Bois Caiman in 1791.